 2. B2C taglines are tied to emotional benefits associated with the product.
 The normal emotions tied to professional services purchases are anxiety and fear.
 The fear of making a wrong decision or committing a career-limiting move.
 These are not brand-magnet emotions.
 Before you even think about it, please don’t argue using the flipside of those emotions—TRUST—in your tagline.
 Trust is not a tagline.
-It is a result that is earned.
+It is a result that is earned through behavior.

 3. Taglines in professional services firms are written/approved by committee.
 As a result, “Just do it.” becomes “We strive to design our client service with integrity to help you produce lasting results.”
 You’re laughing or moaning because you know it is true.